 Our Curriculum is the beating heart of our school day.
 At Perton First School, everything starts with the child and how we can design a learning environment for them, which nurtures their mind, body and soul to develop a happy, healthy and well-rounded citizen of the world – a child who can live and enjoy life to the full.
-One of our central aims of our curriculum is to ensure that our pupils are both “interesting and interested”.
+One of the central aims of our curriculum is to ensure that our pupils are both “interesting and interested”.
 We want them to be ‘interesting’ to talk to because they know a great deal about the world and ‘interested’ in finding out more.
 We understand that knowledge is ‘sticky’, in other words, the more pupils know the easier it is for them to know more.

 We want our pupils to have big ambitions and high expectations of themselves.
 We are an outward looking school, with a strong sense of community and we aim to create a curriculum that truly meets the needs of our children.
 We want our children’s voices to help drive and shape our curriculum; a rich, exciting and balanced curriculum, which enables each individual child to develop academically, emotionally, creatively, socially and physically.
 Our 'project' driven curriculum will enable children to share ideas, express their opinions and apply knowledge and skills learned in a wide range of meaningful contexts.
 It will offer opportunities for all children to investigate, question, debate and challenge and enable all children to flourish and to be the very best they can be.